Google Address Validation | What Google isn't telling you.

 Still, it's nice when you don't have to go through and label all the cities and states yourself.
 There's only so many times you can reenter Albuquerque, New Mexico, before you start to lose it.

-Standardizing is when you take an address, fill in gaps in the data, reformat it, and otherwise bring it up to a mailing authority's standards.
+Address Standardization is when you take an address, fill in gaps in the data, reformat it, and otherwise bring it up to a mailing authority's standards.
 (In the US, that authority is the USPS.
-Other countries have their own versions of the USPS.)
+International addresses have their own versions of the USPS for their countries.)
 It makes life easier for the postal workers, as they process no small number of addresses throughout a given day.
 It also makes keeping records easier, since there's a standard format to keep everything neat.
 Standardizing helps keep your data from being sloppy and difficult to read, and makes it look professional.

 (By the way, the USPS uses the CASS standard when standardizing addresses.)

 Standardizing is required before an address can be validated.
 It's also helpful if you want to fill in the missing information in your database, as well as helping deal with duplicates that you want to delete from the records (that's called address deduplication in case you wanted to learn a new word today).

 Clarification time: parsing and standardizing are two different things, and one does not automatically include the other.
 An address can be parsed, but not standardized (as mentioned above).
 Likewise, it can be standardized, but not parsed.
 Parsing is the componentizing, and standardizing is the reformatting.
 Make sure you don't get the two confused.